Mrask999/UA-3DTalk/index.md

 --

 <div style="text-align: justify;">
-  Compared with our baseline, our
+  Compared with our baseline, our training time has increased by an average of 35 minutes on HDTF(45min -> 1h20min) and 55 minutes on MEAD(1h15min -> 2h10min).
 </div>

 ## Contact